pippinbarr/cart253-2020/course-information/schedule.md

 # Object-Oriented Programming

-Week of 19 October 2020
+Week of 26 October 2020

 ## Objectives
 - Writing classes to organize your code into more complex objects

-__Coming soon!__

----

-# Arrays

-Week of 26 October 2020

-## Objectives
-- Using arrays to store collections of data
-- Understanding how to use for-loops and arrays
-- Storing objects in arrays

 __Coming soon!__